Ironhack-Data-Madrid-Marzo-2022/W7-Kaggle_competition/README.md

 ## Deadline

-+ Thursday 24 February 2022 23:59
++ Monday 9th May 2022 23:59

-+ Project presentations will be held on Friday 25 February 2022.
++ Project presentations will be held on Thursday 10th May 2022.

 ## Tips
 - Take advantage of the daily submissions.
 Try at least one today!